Jack876/cs_program_info_collector/README.md

 [Function]

-1. Display following gist information of a given CS program:
+1.Display following gist information of a given CS program:

 • Deadline: the application deadline;